shree998/Campus-Expert/submissions/jschiarizzi/module-1/community-assessment.md

 * We put up posters in the engineering buildings.

 ## Culture
 * We try to be welcome to everyone.
 I think that it is intimidating to people outside engineering to come to an event at a club that is run by all engineers.
 Maybe we can do better.
+A lot times when people outside our organizations come to events, they do so for the wrong reasons.
 * Finding a mix of _discouraging_ non-tech major students from coming to our meetings looking for someone to build their app for them, while also _encouraging_ non-tech major students to come and learn things.
 We want to make tech not seem like magic and not be so scary to learn about!
 I think this is something that our culture has struggled with.
 * We have a constitution to help us choose leaders, define our goals, and settle disputes!
 No taxation without representation!
 (Unless you live in Washington DC)
+* We also do a lot of fun things!
+We have a board game night every month because CS students get overwhelmed by all work and no play, and they need some time to practice being social.